icon-project/icon-dex/README.md

 Through the use of multiple SCOREs in the network, Flexible Tokens can be created that hold one or more other tokens as connectors.
 By using a connector token model and algorithmically-calculated conversion rates, tokens are calculated their own prices and converted seamlessly.

 The main ones are the Flexible Token and Converter.
 The Converter is responsible for converting between a token and its connectors.
-Flexible Token represents a converter aware IRC2 compliant token.
+Flexible Token represents a converter aware *IRC-2* compliant token.

 This project refers to the Bancor Protocol™  [Whitepaper](https://www.bancor.network/whitepaper) for more information.

-## Component and main external methods
+## Component

 ### Flexible token

-Flexible Tokens operate as regular tokens, in compliance with IRC2 token standard used on Loopchain, but include additional logic that allows users to always buy and sell them directly through their own SCOREs at prices that programmatically adjust to reflect supply and demand.
+Flexible Tokens operate as regular tokens, in compliance with *IRC-2* token standard used on Loopchain, but include additional logic that allows users to always buy and sell them directly through their own SCOREs at prices that programmatically adjust to reflect supply and demand.
 For this, the main function of Flexible token is to increase or decrease the token supply.
 Then sends the new tokens to an account or removes tokens from an account to destroy them.

 #### issue